glotzerlab/coxeter/paper/paper.md

 These different types of shape families are handled using identical APIs, so users can easily switch between shapes that have completely different mathematical definitions using a single line of code.
 Additionally, since these shape families generate the coxeter's shape classes, calculating the various attributes of shapes is as simple as querying the properties of objects generated from families.

-# Statement of Need

-Considerations of shape are becoming increasingly important in materials science as improved synthetic capabilities have allowed the creation of a wide range of anisotropic particles [@Glotzer2007b].
-Colloidal science in particular has seen immense growth in this area, and numerous studies have shown that particle shape is an important handle for controlling the self-assembly of colloidal crystals [@Damasceno2012d,@Glotzer2007b,@Chen2014].
-Precise modeling of these systems requires robust, reproducible methods for generating shapes and calculating their properties [@Anderson2020,@Ramasubramani2020b,@Allen2006], a gap that coxeter aims to fill.

-The shape families in coxeter address the first part, providing a standard method for generating shapes.
-A number of such families are bundled into coxeter, but just as importantly, the framework allows users to work with arbitrary lists of shapes by providing an appropriately formatted JSON file, making it trivial to share representations of shapes.
+A number of such families are bundled into coxeter, but just as importantly, the framework allows users to work with arbitrary lists of shapes provided as dictionaries of attributes corresponding to specified schemata.
+This dictionary-based definition can be trivially converted to JSON, making it trivial to share representations of shapes.
 The library also stores mappings from digital object identifiers (DOIs) to families, so that any user can contribute families associated with published research to make them immediately collectively accessible.
-We anticipate that the set of shape families in coxeter will grow over time as users generate and contribute their shape families to coxeter, with the goal of providing a centralized repository for use in reproducing and extending prior research.
+We anticipate that the set of shape families in coxeter will grow over time as users generate and contribute their shape families to coxeter, with the goal of providing a centralized repository for use in reproducing and extending prior research, particularly in the field of shape-driven nanoparticle self-assembly.

-The shape classes in coxeter address the second stated requirement, the ability to perform robust calculations of various properties of shapes.
-Most computational geometry libraries typically focus on solving more complex problems like finding convex hulls, Voronoi tesselations, and Delaunay triangulations [@cgal].
-The purpose of coxeter is to provide a standard implementation for simpler calculations such as volumes, bounding spheres, and inertia tensors, for which formulas are generally well-known but often require careful consideration to implement robust and efficient algorithms to compute.
-Inertia tensors are a particularly notable example since they can be quite difficult to compute accurately for arbitrary polytopes and require specialized algorithms [@Kallay2006].
-Physics-based models, for instance molecular dynamics simulations based on fundamental laws of motion, can be highly sensitive to the precise values of these quantities, necessitating their accurate evaluation.
+Currently coxeter primarily supports the schema proposed by the GSD library **cite**, making it directly compatible with the HOOMD-blue molecular simulation tool [@Anderson2020], but other schema can easily be implemented on an as-needed basis.

+**Still need to add refs/citations for papers that used coxeter**

 # Acknowledgements